islamashraful/rn-jobs-app/README.md

 **Installation**

-Install the project dependencies using npm:
+Install the project dependencies using yarn:

 ```bash
 yarn